AdaCore/gnatstudio/docs/users_guide/compilation.rst

   * In background:

     The Target is launched automatically in the background after each modification in the source editor.
-See `Background compilations` below.
+See :ref:`_Background_Compilations`.

 * Icon:

   The icon to use for representing this target in the menus and in the toolbar.
-To use one of your icons, register a icons using the `<stock>` XML customization node.
+To use one of your icons, register a icons using the :samp:`<stock>` XML customization node.
 (See :ref:`Adding_stock_icons`).
 Then use the "custom" choice and enter the ID of the icon into the text field.

 * Target type:

   Type of target described.
-If empty or set to `Normal`, it represents a simple target.
+If empty or set to "Normal", it represents a simple target.
 If set to another value, it represents multiple subtargets.
-For example, if set to `main`, each subtarget corresponds to a Main source as defined in the currently loaded project.
-Other custom values may be defined and handled via the `compute_build_targets` hook.
+For example, if set to "main", each subtarget corresponds to a Main source as defined in the currently loaded project.
+Other custom values may be defined and handled via the :samp:`compute_build_targets` hook.

 The :guilabel:`Display` frame indicates where the launcher for this target should be visible.